TomDDG/ZXPicoMD/Code/README.md

 As discussed in [Notes on Memory Usage](#notes-on-memory-usage) I use a read ahead buffer so during this initial 40ms the PICO grabs the first 12 sectors ready to stream to the Interface 1.

+Each sector is made up of a header block and data block.

 ## Notes on using the 2nd CORE

 As all the main IO such as SD Card access, OLED and menu system are on core 1 and all the timing critical Microdrive elements are on core 2 there is a need to send commands between the two cores.
 As such my code makes use of the Pico inter-core FIFOs to communicate, sending commands to do things like telling the 1st core to get more data from the SD Card or to close an image file.
 The FIFO uses a 32bit integer `uint32_t` to communicate and I simply mask this into 4 individual bytes, a command a 3 "message" bytes.